 Where you can safeguard gems you want to be able to come back to — important memories, insights, lessons learned, sources of joy, etc.

 An important thing to keep in mind is that few of these "tools" are as potent on their own.
 It's artfully combining them that offers the most potential for personal, professional, and/or spiritual growth.

-The heart of this how-to guide to journaling will be about how to do that — key ingredients and techniques for reflective writing with true potential for transformation.
+Stay tuned for a how-to guide to journaling that will show you how to do that — using key ingredients and techniques for reflective writing with true potential for transformation.